CSHGP and Grantees

 - Leveraging partnerships: GOAL, a New Partner, collaborated with other international NGOs with strong technical skills in specific intervention areas to strengthen their project.
 GOAL worked with PSI, who supplied technical assistance and supplies of Waterguard™, to introduce the product and the practice of routine point-of-use water treatment to their project area.
 (Previously, the FMOH only engaged in free distribution of Waterguard during diarrhea outbreaks.)
 As a result of the partnership and distribution approach, consistent and affordable supplies of WaterGuard™ rose from 5% at baseline to 74% by the end of the project.
 Experiences gained in the OR were designed to be used for the implementing organizations (GOAL, PSI and FMOH) as the basis for future decisions and replication of a (successful) strategy.

-- Influencing national policy: In Malawi, Save the Children helped to develop and implement the CBMNC package, which has been adopted as the primary national approach for community-based MNC.
+- Influencing national policy: In Malawi, Save the Children helped to develop and implement the CBMNC package, which was adopted as the primary national approach for community-based MNC.
 The package trains HSAs to identify pregnant women and visit them in the home, where they provide counseling on ANC and delivery, ensure that women deliver at a health facility, and make postnatal visits.
 HSAs use community registers to record and track pregnant women – summary forms are completed monthly and sent to HCs, as part of a community-based surveillance system.
-Save the Children focused implementation in three focus districts – Chitipa, Dowa, and Thyolo – and it has since been rolled out in 17+ districts.
-Available data suggest that project inputs contributed to improvements in availability, quality and demand for newborn interventions – and improved intervention coverage – in the three CBMNC project focus areas; and possibly nationally.
+Save the Children focused implementation in three focus districts – Chitipa, Dowa, and Thyolo – and it was then rolled out in 17+ districts.
+Data suggest that project inputs contributed to improvements in availability, quality and demand for newborn interventions – and improved intervention coverage – in the three CBMNC project focus areas; and possibly nationally.

 Global Leadership Role of PVO/NGO Team